Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: System Model

 Next, $E_{I}$ and $E_{T}$ are sent into the Joint Editing-Channel Encoder $\mathcal{JECE}(\cdot, \cdot;\gamma)$ with the parameters $\gamma$, which will apply semantic editing as well as channel coding to the transmitted information in the meantime:

-The output of $\mathcal{JECE}(\cdot, \cdot;\gamma)$, i.e., $X$, is then transmitted through the physical channels.
+The output of $\mathcal{JECE}(\cdot, \cdot;\gamma)$, i.e., $X\in\mathbb{C}^{1 \times k}$ (where $k$ is the length of $X$), is then transmitted through the physical channels.
 We enforce an average transmission power constraint on $X$ to ensure that it does not exceed the limits of current communication capabilities: